-4. Click the downward-pointing arrow to the left of the PDF File (2) group header to collapse that group.
-Depending on your computer's configuration, it might read Adobe Acrobat Document (2) or similar.
+4. Click the downward-pointing arrow to the left of PDF File (2) group header to collapse that group.
 You can collapse one group at a time to reduce clutter.

 Your header may be titled Adobe Acrobat Document or have another name, depending on the software installed.